-According to Dechow, Ge & Schrand (2010), the better the quality of earnings information, the greater will be the support for investors to make decisions.
-This information can come from various sources, but the most used is the financial statements, which are subject to standards imposed by regulators.
-For Healy & Wahlen (1999), standard setters should consider the conflicts between the relevance and reliability of accounting information under any of the alternative disclosure standards.

-Dechow, Ge & Schrand (2010) state that an advantage of accounting standards is the removal of alternative treatments of transactions in favor of a single principle that reflects performance, so that the numbers reported are more informative about earnings, by reducing the opportunities for manipulation.
-According to Richardson (2000), accounting standards still permit a degree of management discretion in applying the accounting methods used to report results.
+According to Dechow, Ge & Schrand (2010), the better the quality of earnings information, the greater will be 160 the support for investors to make decisions.
+This information can come from various sources, but the most used 161 is the financial statements, which are subject to standards imposed by regulators.
+For Healy & Wahlen (1999), 162 standard setters should consider the conflicts between the relevance and reliability of Dechow, Ge & Schrand 163 (2010) state that an advantage of accounting standards is the removal of alternative treatments of transactions 164 in favor of a single principle that reflects performance, so that the numbers reported are more informative 165 about earnings, by reducing the opportunities for manipulation.
+According to Richardson (2000), accounting 166 standards still permit a degree of management discretion in applying the accounting methods used to report 167 results.
 Earnings management happens when this discretionarity is used to manipulate the accounting numbers.

-According to Schipper (1989), earnings called management be disclosure can also management when there is intentional intervention in the external financial report aimed to obtain some private gain.
+168 According to Schipper (1989), earnings management can also be called disclosure management when there 169 is intentional intervention in the external financial report aimed to obtain some private gain.
 Poor quality financial information thus affects the financial market.
 Martinez (2008) states that the poor quality of accounting information can come from earnings management, a situation that can create serious allocation inefficiencies between firms as well as provoke unjustifiable distributions of wealth.